benbalter/benbalter.github.com/_posts/2011-05-10-whats-your-hosting-companys-average-subpoena-response-time.md

 ---
-title: "What's Your Hosting Company's Average Subpoena Response Time?"
+title: What's Your Hosting Company's Average Subpoena Response Time?
 description: Your hosting company's willingness (or unwillingness) to comply with Subpoenas may soon be seen as a competitive feature.
 ---